Kammara-Kaveri/AI_Chatbot_Mental_Health_Support_Project/README.md

 To optimize the repository for deployment, large files such as model.safetensors, tokenizers.pkl, processed_synthetic_chatbot_data.csv, and synthetic_therapy_conversation.csv are excluded, while essential configuration files are retained.

-A Flask-based web interface is implemented via app.py, styled using static/style.css, and presented through a user-friendly UI in templates/chat.html.Deployment is configured using a Procfile and requirements.txt, and the complete application is pushed to GitHub and successfully deployed on Render using a Docker environment to support language_tool_python (requiring Java).
+A Flask-based web interface is implemented via app.py, styled using static/style.css, and presented through a user-friendly UI in templates/chat.html.Deployment is configured using a Procfile and requirements.txt, and the complete application is pushed to GitHub and successfully deployed on Render using a Python environment.
 The app now runs seamlessly at [https://ai-chatbot-mental-health-support.onrender.com], ready to assist users with mental health support..

 ## Notes: